ssciwr/sphinx_lfs_content/README.md

 fact that this information could be retrieved with `git rev-parse --show-toplevel` in order to make the extension more robust against [recent build failures on ReadTheDocs](https://github.com/readthedocs/readthedocs.org/issues/8288).

+Additionally, a configuration value `lfs_content_post_commands` is available.
+It accepts a list of strings with commands that will be executed after the git-lfs checkout was performed.
+This can be used to resolve chicken-egg situations with other setup code.

 ## Restrictions

 The extension is very likely to only work on Linux right now, as it does not properly select the `git-lfs` archive to download.